aerisweather/aerisjs/docs/install.md

         'leaflet-markercluster': 'mapApp/lib/vendor/leaflet.markercluster'
     },
     shim: {
-        // Shim configuration may be required.
+        // A Shim configuration is required for libraries which
+        // do not support AMD out of the box.
         // See http://requirejs.org/docs/api.html#config-shim
+        'gmaps-markerclusterer-plus': {
+          exports: 'MarkerClusterer'
+        },
+        'leaflet-markercluster': {
+          deps: ['leaflet'],
+          exports: 'L.MarkerClusterGroup'
+        }
     }
 });
 ```